Pension Annual Allowance

 Next briefing note: avoiding the annual allowance charge

 The above is a simplification of the legislation.
 It does not constitute advice.
-This piece was written on 25/01/2018 based the legislation applicable at the time.
+This piece was written based on the legislation applicable at the time.
 The views expressed above are subject to changes in legislation.
 The Financial Conduct Authority does not regulate tax advice.

 +44 (0) 20 7287 2225